By: Author John Cunningham. Published: 2019/02/02 at 7:17 am

 So, your Toro lawn mower won’t start?
-A dirty carburetor is the most common cause a Toro lawn mower won’t start.
-Other possible reasons include:
+A dirty carburetor is the most common cause of a Toro lawn mower won’t start.
+Other possible reasons include the following:

 - Fuel Valve Off